Prospective transfer students should visit our Transfer Students page for an overview of the admissions process.

 For this year’s dates, please visit the Admissions Dates & Deadlines.

-The Admissions Committee considers each ninth grade applicant based on the student’s desire to attend Carondelet, high school placement test, standardized testing in middle school grades, seventh and eighth grade report cards (academics, attendance, conduct, effort), school report by principal or designated official, and language and mathematics placement recommendations.
+The Admissions Committee considers each applicant for the incoming Freshman class based on the student’s desire to attend Carondelet, High School Placement Test scores, middle school standardized test scores, seventh and eighth-grade report cards (academics, attendance, conduct, effort), school report by principal or designated official, and language and mathematics placement recommendations.

 Although Carondelet’s curriculum is rigorously college prep, support services are available to students who may require additional support.
-Interviews, when deemed necessary, will be scheduled.
+Interviews regarding support, when deemed necessary, will be scheduled.

 A wait pool will be maintained for qualified students who cannot be accepted because of full enrollment.
 Students who do not qualify will be so informed.

-Tenth and eleventh grade applicants’ eligibility will be determined on the above criteria in addition to an interview, high school transcript, letters of recommendation and Carondelet’s ability to provide a program of studies that will meet graduation requirements.
-Twelfth grade eligibility is limited.
+Eligibility for transfer applicants seeking admission into the Sophomore or Junior classes will be determined by an interview, high school transcript, standardized test scores, letters of recommendation, and Carondelet’s ability to provide a program of studies that will meet graduation requirements.
+Twelfth-grade eligibility is limited to specific circumstances.
+Please contact us for more information.

-In the case of a former student re-applying, she and her parents must meet with the Principal before beginning the re-admission process.
+In the case of a former student re-applying, she and her parents must meet with administration before beginning the re-admission process.